What is an ERC20 token?

-Many crypto newcomers are surprised to discover just how ubiquitous ERC20 tokens are.
-Take a look at a list of the top 100 digital currencies by market cap and you’ll see plenty of well-known currencies that use the ERC20 standard.
-At the time of writing (December 2020), these include the following:
+Many crypto newcomers are surprised to discover just how prevalent ERC20 tokens are.
+Take a look at a list of the top 100 digital currencies by market cap, and you'll see plenty of well-known currencies that use the ERC20 standard, including:

 Which wallets support ERC20 tokens?

 If you’re buying any digital currency that’s issued as an ERC20 token, you’ll need to find a wallet that’s compatible with these types of tokens.
 Happily, because ERC20 tokens are so popular, there are plenty of wallets to choose from, including the following:

 Disclosure: At the the time of writing, the author holds ADA, IOTA and XLM.